jedcrandall/protectingatriskusers/src/dendro/README.md

 python3 dendro.py
 ```

-It'll open the dendrogram in a browser so you can play with sizing and such and
+It'll open the dendrogram in a browser so you can play with zooming and such
-then export.
+and then export.